 VIDEO: Project introduction Global Mercy

 The 174-meter, 37 000-ton ship is a tailored RoPax-class ferry.
 What usually is the car deck has been turned into six operating rooms and hospital wards.
-There will space for 950 persons with everything needed for both patients and those who work on board including 600+ volunteers from around the globe.
+There is space for 950 persons with everything needed for both patients and those who work on board including 600+ volunteers from around the globe.
 Mercy Ships is also contributing to the sustainable construction of the local infrastructure for medical care by training local health professionals.
 Therefore, the Global Mercy is equipped with first-class training facilities.

 About the Global Mercy